 Training opportunities are designed to provide a progressive competency growth in developing CP53 personnel, both professionally and technically.
-Programs identified in this document align with the Department of Defense (DoD) and Army Human Capital Strategic Plans and are substantiated in our ACTEDS Plans (as available).
+In addition, training opportunities will be lined to competency gap closure strategies.
+Programs identified in this document align with the Department of Defense (DoD) and Army Human Capital Strategic Plans and are substantiated in our ACTEDS Plans.

-CP53 funded training is open to all CP53 employees, regardless of grade, assigned to permanent positions, unless otherwise stated.
-All opportunities are competitive and selections will be determined by the CP53 Functional Chief Representative.
+CP53 funded training is open to all CP53 employees, regardless of grade, assigned to permanent positions, with 3 or more years of service, unless otherwise stated.
+All opportunities are competitive and selections will be determined by the CP53 Career Program Planning Board.

 Identification of Requirements

 Requirements for all ACTEDS resources will be submitted annually to the CP53 Functional POC, when requested by suspense action.
-Requirements will be routed through chain-of-command to Regional Medial Commands for review, consolidation, and prioritization.
-Requirements will be submitted to MEDCOM G-3 for forwarding to the CP53 POC and subsequent submission to HQDA G-3/5/7.
+Requirements will be routed through chain-of-command to Medial Commands for review, consolidation, and prioritization.
+Requirements will be submitted to the CP53 POC and subsequent submission to HQDA G-3/5/7 TRV.

 Funding Competitive Selection Considerations

 Selection of employees for training will be made without regard to political preference, race, color, religion, national origin, sex, marital status, disability, age, or sexual orientation.
 Applicants will be rated against the following factors:

 All training requested must be identified in employee's Individual Development Plan (IDP), in Army Career Tracker (ACT).
 In addition, justification for training must indicate how the training closes existing competency gaps.

 - Program cost/length

 - Functional (Career Program Manager) Assessment of Need